ak545/monitoring-importan-emails/README.md

-# Monitoring importan emails from ak545
+# Monitoring of important emais from ak545
 **check_email.py** - This is a python script to monitor the mailbox for specific emails.

 ## Screenshots